jeancahu/GTFS_shapes_editor_JS/README.md

-# Shape editor
+# GTFS Shape editor
-GTFS shapes editor made mainly in Javascript, using Openstreet map and MVP sheet styles.
+GTFS shape editor made mainly in Javascript + Vue framework, using Openstreet map and MVP sheet styles.
-The editor allows to add nodes who could represent *stops*, generic shapes points, *intersections* or *endpoints*, the last one are the shape points at the end and begin.
-This software tries to become an easier tool to ingress GTFS data required to generate an basic zipped file, the same file we could create using a Calc Sheet but throug a webapp instead.
+The editor is able to draw nodes and links on the map, those elements could represent *stops*, generic shapes points, *intersections* or *endpoints*, Easy ingress for GTFS data required to generate a basic zipped file, the same file we could create using a Calc Sheet but throug a webapp instead.

 ## How to use(develop):

-    $ npm install express
+    $ npm install .
     $ npm run serve

 Here some examples: